-Powered by .id - the population experts for Bega Valley Shire
+Powered by .id (informed decisions) for Bega Valley Shire

 The Bega Valley Shire is a large rural local government area on the New South Wales Far South Coast, with major centres at Bega, Merimbula and Eden.
 Much of the coastal area of the Shire is strongly oriented towards residential development and tourism, particularly around Merimbula, Tura Beach, Tathra and Bermagui.
 The rural areas inland are highly productive with dairying and grazing the most notable agricultural industries.
 Inland areas are highly mountainous and dominated by National Park and State Forest.

 The urban centres began as small agricultural service centres and as fishing ports.
 Tathra was first used as a port in the 1850s and wharves were constructed at Bermagui, Tathra and Merimbula to service the dairying and beef industries.
 The coastal centres have expanded rapidly in population during the post-war period, especially in the last 25 years.
 There are several factors contributing to this including natural amenity, increasing affluence (resulting in the growth of holiday and second homes) and improvements in road infrastructure.

 Bega Valley gains population from the Sydney metropolitan area and parts of southern NSW, and to a lesser extent, Canberra and Melbourne.
 The population of Bega Valley Shire showed strong growth in the last decades of twentieth century, but since 2006, population growth has slowed to more modest levels.
 The population reached 30,000 in 1999-2000, and was just shy of 34,000 in 2016.